JohnGuir/VideoInsightsPlugin/Plugin/README.md

 - Support rich formatting
 - Implement syntax highlighting when selecting code
-- Make it easy to copy a snippet to clipboard
+- Make it easy to copy a query to clipboard
-- Add tags or categories to snippets for better organization
+- Add tags or categories to queries for better organization
-- Implement search functionality to filter snippets
+- Implement search functionality to filter queries
-- Allow users to export and import snippets as JSON files
+- Allow users to export and import queries as JSON files
 - Integrate with a note-taking service or a cloud storage provider
-- Add a feature to share snippets with others
+- Add a feature to share queries with others

 ## Credits